rnato35/one-click-aws-eks/blog-post-dev-to.md

 7. Configure health checks and monitoring
 8. Wire everything together

-This template does it **all in one push** and gives you a working website with a load balancer endpoint, following AWS best practices for security and high availability.
+This template does it **all in one command** and gives you a working website with a load balancer endpoint, following AWS best practices for security and high availability.

 ---